You can perform a search in a Web View of a model. You can:

 HKEY_CURRENT_USER\Software\Adobe\Adobe SVG Viewer\version\Locale

-substituting the version of your Adobe SVG Viewer plug-in for version.
+version.
 For example, if the plug-in version is 3.03, define this key:

 HKEY_CURRENT_USER\Software\Adobe\Adobe SVG Viewer\3.03\Locale

 Then, define a string value for this key.
-The value name is systemLanguage, and the value data is ja.
+The value name is

 The Model Loop component can now report on libraries.
 The Model Loop attribute pane in Report Explorer specifies which libraries to include in the report.